Total steps: 7

 This section of path drops down and is rocky.
 At the junction, turn sharp right, almost doubling back, and continue down to the small hamlet of Pont.

 The tiny quayside hamlet of Pont was once a thriving quay where sailing barges would unload coal, fertiliser and limestone.
-On the southern shore, Pont Pill Farmhouse (once a pub) and Pont Creek Cottage are National Trust holiday cottages.
+On the southern shore, Pont Pill Farmhouse (once a pub), Pont Creek Cottage and Mohun are National Trust holiday cottages.

 Cross the wooden bridge to the southern shore of Pont Pill and continue up the path past the cottages on your right.
 Take the first path on the right signed Polruan.